-- 3. Inception of Retention Period: - a.
+3. Inception of Retention Period:

+- a.
 For rental projects, the date of project completion will be considered the inception of the fifteen- (15) year retention period.
 The date of project completion is the later of: 1) the date the project reports an 90% occupancy rate, 2) the date when construction or rehabilitation is complete, or 3) the date of the final disbursement of AHP subsidy. - b.
 For owner-occupied units subject to a retention agreement, the inception of the five- (5) year retention period will begin on the retention agreement execution date, which must correspond to the closing/settlement date set forth on the final closing disclosure for that unit.

-Approved by the Board of Directors on the 13th day of September, 2022 and amended on the 28th day of October, 2022, the 16th day of December, 2022, and the 26th day of April, 2023
+Approved by the Board of Directors on the 27th day of September, 2023 and amended on the 24th day of October, 2023 and the 8th of March, 2024

-Its Corporate Secretary
+· ~ Its Corporate Secretary

+EXHIBIT I

-EXHIBIT I Project Feasibility and Cost Guidelines for the General Fund
+Project Feasibility and Cost Guidelines for the General Fund